joelclermont/kendo-docs/api/framework/datasource.md

     // returns only data where orderId is equal to 10248
     filter: { field: "orderId", operator: "eq", value: 10248 }

     // returns only data where orderId is equal to 10248 and customerName starts with Paul
     filter: [ { field: "orderId", operator: "eq", value: 10248 },
               { field: "customerName", operator: "startswith", value: "Paul" } ]

+    // returns data where orderId is equal to 10248 or customerName starts with Paul
+    filter: {
+        logic: "or",
+        filters: [
+          { field: "orderId", operator: "eq", value: 10248 },
+          { field: "customerName", operator: "startswith", value: "Paul" }
+        ]
+    }

 ### group `Array | Object`*(default: undefined)*